ThuraAung1601/Fake-news-classification-using-machine-learning-models/README.md

 - I incresed accuracy as well as f1-scores than the paper original dataset mentioned in the acknowledgement.
 - Data preprocessing and TFIDF make machine learning classifiers more precise.
 - Decision Tree Classifier would be the best fit on the dataset.

+### Future works

 - This repository is for Udacity Machine Learning Engineer Nanodegree and only to use educational purpose.
-- For the demonstration : [Fake News Classifiers by Aly Boolani](https://github.com/AlyBoolani/Fake-News-Classifier) on the same dataset I used. ( We used different preprocessing approaches )
+- Demonstration App : [Fake News Classifiers by Aly Boolani](https://github.com/AlyBoolani/Fake-News-Classifier) on the same dataset I used. ( We used different preprocessing approaches )
+- Fake news classification for Burmese language